kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/documentation/EventLoopPrevention.md

 ### Conclusion

 While the original publisher check is simpler, peer groups provide more powerful and flexible control over event routing and system architecture.
-In a complex system like HomeKit integration, peer groups are likely the better choice because they:
+In a complex system like Homekit integration, peer groups are likely the better choice because they:
 1. Better represent the system architecture
 2. Provide more control over event routing
 3. Can enforce system boundaries